anxefaraldo/edmkey/README.md

 *http://essentia.upf.edu/documentation/installing.html*

 ### Compiling as executable

 The script can be compiled onto an executable using pyinstaller.

-You can get pyinstaller via pip:
+You can install it via pip,

 $ pip install pyinstaller